ibm-cloud-docs/cis/configuring-webhooks.md

 ```
 {: codeblock}

-Use the ID in the response that you receive to create the alert:
+Use the ID in the response that you received to create the alert:

 ```sh
     curl -X POST \
         https://api.cis.cloud.ibm.com/v1/:crn/alerting/policies \